Eye specialists explain the UV protection labels that matter and the myths to ignore

 "The most important factor is whether the sunglasses are certified to block 100 per cent of UVA and UVB rays or carry a UV400 rating.
 Many affordable sunglasses provide the same level of UV protection as premium designer brands when they meet these standards."

-Dr. Sashwanthi Mohan, Specialist Ophthalmologist at Medcare Eye Centre, agrees.
+Dr. Sashwanthi Mohan, Specialist Ophthalmologist at Medcare Eye Centre, also says.
 "A well-made, affordable pair of sunglasses can offer the same level of UV protection as a designer pair if both meet recognised UV protection standards.
 Higher-priced sunglasses may offer improved lens quality, durability or specialised coatings, but these do not automatically mean better UV protection."

 The bottom line: ignore the brand, check the label.